 My background as a marine biologist is as an aquarist—someone who takes care of aquatic animals living in aquariums.
 I currently take care of a 13,300 gallon freshwater tank that’s 20 feet wide and 12 feet deep.
 Yup, it’s so big that it has to be cleaned by scuba diving!

-I’ve also worked at the world renown Monterey Bay Aquarium, Six Flags Discovery Kingdom, and the Hayward Shoreline Interpretive Center.
+I’ve also worked at the world renown Monterey Bay Aquarium, California Academy of Sciences, Six Flags Discovery Kingdom, and the Hayward Shoreline Interpretive Center.

 I try and take a scuba diving or snorkeling vacation each year and have visited the heavenly coral reefs off of Indonesia, went diving with the gentle and intelligent manta rays off of Hawaii and went snorkeling with the other gentle giants of the ocean, the whale sharks off of Cancun, Mexico.

 Who knows what other wonders I’ll see in the ocean in the coming years?
 You can be sure I’ll share my experiences here!

 I’m currently writing children’s books and stay tuned here at Ocean of Hope for updates!

 To get in touch with me, email: ollieoctopus (at) sbcglobal (dot) net